-The number of refugees, migrants, and asylum seekers passing through Turkey to Europe has decreased since the height of the European Migrant Crisis in 2015, though the route remains significant.
-Thousands of people continue to cross to Europe via Turkey’s land borders with Greece and Bulgaria, as well as by sea.
-Between January and December 2019, Greece recorded more than 67,000 new arrivals, almost all of whom had departed from Turkey’s western coast. ?
+The number of refugees, migrants, and asylum seekers passing through Turkey to Europe has decreased since the height of the European Migrant Crisis in 2015, but the route remains significant.
+Thousands of people continue to cross to Europe via Turkey’s land borders with Greece and Bulgaria, as well as by sea.?
+COVID-19 containment measures, such as movement restrictions, have reduced the numbers of people attempting to cross to Europe.?

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.